learn-co-curriculum/java-inheritance-collections/README.md

 ## Learning Goals

-- Step through the iterations of a `List` of `Person` objects.
-- Add a subclass to the `Person` objects and look at the dynamic binding.
--
+- Show how to iterate through a collection with inherited subclasses.

 ## Introduction

-In the last lesson, we learned about the `List` interface and one of its most popular implementations, the `ArrayList`.
-We'll continue looking at this collection and how to iterate through a `List` by stepping through the code.
-We will also expand on our `Person` object we worked with in the last lesson.
+In this lesson, we will review iterating through a `List` with an inheritance structure.

-Fork and clone this lesson so you can see the `ListExample` class and the `Person` class.
-These two classes are the same ones we left off with in the last lesson.
+Fork and clone this lesson.
+You will see a `ListExample` class and a `Person` class.
 Code along with us in this lesson to further your understanding of collections and dynamic binding.

-## Iterating Through a List

-Let's make the following changes to the `ListExample` class:

 ```java
 import java.util.ArrayList;